evildevill/markdown-blog/public/content/bugbounty-resources-2024.md

 * [http methods](https://annevankesteren.nl/2007/10/http-methods)
 * [User-Agents fuzz.txt](https://github.com/danielmiessler/SecLists/blob/master/Fuzzing/User-Agents/UserAgents.fuzz.txt)

-Thanks for reading this post, if you like my work you can support by [buying me a coffee](https://www.buymeacoffee.com/hackerwasii). ☕️
-Read other posts
+Thanks for reading this post, if you like my work you can support by [Become a Patron!](https://www.patreon.com/hackerwasii) Read other posts

 ***